 I’m by no means the first to note the spiritual connection between Death Stranding and The Legend of Zelda: Breath of the Wild.
 They’re both games of expressive traversal across vast, spectacular, mostly-contiguous postapocalyptic landscapes.
 They both stress inventory management, and more generally an entrancing, compulsive relationship to stuff.
-And they both rely on interlocking systems and emergent misfortunes to create the most dramatic moments—while also both involving a hell of a lot more level design in their environments than a casual player will probably realize.
+And they both rely on interlocking systems and emergent misfortunes to create their most dramatic moments—while also both involving a hell of a lot more level design in their environments than a casual player will probably realize.

 And the connections aren’t just aesthetic and mechanical, but also thematic.
 The games are both about societies piecing themselves together after catastrophic failures and unfathomable setbacks, and they’re both concerned with the mundane, slow-burn heroisms that rebuild ruined worlds even more surely than derring-do does.
 (Whether we’re talking about Zelda’s research or Sam’s deliveries, we could probably just call this form of heroism labor.)